americanexpress/one-app/docs/overview/Lifecycle.md

 > `Module.appConfig.createSsrFetch` can be used to compose a `fetchClient` that is provided to
 > the `loadModuleData` function

-> `Module.appConfig.extendSafeRequestRestrictedAttributes` allows you to include cookies and headers
+> `Module.appConfig.extendSafeRequestRestrictedAttributes` allows us to include cookies and headers
 > from the request, this will allow `loadModuleData` calls to have credentials if calling an API

 Do note, the `ownProps` will vary between server and browser.
 The browser will receive